 TL;DR: Forget about the pitch, do your thing, then tell people about it.

-The strategy I talk about here has come from advice from our experience at HungerPerks and the five different pitch competitions we’ve competed in.
+The strategy I talk about here has come from advice from our experience at HungerPerks and the seven different pitch competitions we’ve competed in.

 The inspiration to write this came from a talk we gave to help UAkron students gear up for The EXL Center’s “Be the Change \$10k Challenge”.
 Please check it out at https://UAkron.edu/BeTheChange, I can’t emphasize enough how much the EXL Center has helped us along our startup journey.